 This “Safety Net” or, better said, “Safety Web,” uses “Interactive Orthography” to support less-than-proficient readers during the real-time flow of “Reading to Learn.”
 Click on any word on this page to experience it yourself.

 Most U.S. kids less-than-proficient readers throughout their school years.

 The Safety Web for Reading to Learn provides less-than-proficient readers with instant on-the-fly help in recognizing/reading/pronouncing ANY unfamiliar word they encounter.
 It doesn’t just read the word out loud for them (which would short-circuit learning to improve decoding).
 It provides animated multimedia ‘hints’ / ‘cues’ that prompt and guide word recognition.
-These pronunciation prompting cues (PQs we call them) are used within a series of stages of scaffolding that advance in response to learner interaction.
+These pronunciation prompting cues (PQs we call them) are used within a series of scaffolds that advance in response to learner interaction.
 When first touched or clicked, the word displayed is broken into smaller and more readable segments.
 Additional clicks progress through seeing and hearing the word’s letter-sound-spelling patterns, seeing and hearing an animated sounding-out of the word, and finally, hearing the word read out loud.
 The Safety Web also provides readers an instant access reference library to help them understand any unfamiliar word they encounter.
 The reference library includes definitions, synonyms, word roots, and translations into a number of available languages.

 When used via the Magic Ladder Chrome Extension, the Safety Web works with billions of pages on the internet, including most of the largest educational content sites: